Chemex Brewing Guide starts with one goal: brewing a clean, balanced cup. Fresh beans and proper technique deliver the best results.

 Why does my Chemex coffee taste bitter?

-Bitter Chemex coffee indicates over-extraction.
-The grind is too fine or the brew time is too long.
-Coarsen the grind by one or two clicks.
-Target a 4 to 5 minute total brew time.
+Bitter coffee usually means the grind is too fine or the brew time is too long.
+Grind coarser and brew again.

 Do I need a gooseneck kettle for Chemex brewing?